aseriousbiz/abbot-docs/src/convos/integrations-zendesk.md

 <img width="537" alt="image" src="https://user-images.githubusercontent.com/7574/176793527-4801f24b-b0b9-4fb5-bc20-a0a257c4987d.png">

-When the process is complete, Abbot will send you a DM with a link to the new ticket
+When the process is complete, Abbot will send you a direct message with a link to the new ticket

 <img width="684" alt="image" src="https://user-images.githubusercontent.com/7574/176793586-aa235271-ef40-4b42-b763-251156c1a0f7.png">